secretstartups/handbook/product/secure-and-protect-intern-program.html.md

 learn more about security at the same time.

-We will begin offering the opportunity for folks interested in learning more about security an internship focused on adding our Secure and Defend features to open source projects hosted on GitLab.com.
+We will begin offering the opportunity for folks interested in learning more about security an internship focused on adding our Secure and Protect features to open source projects hosted on GitLab.com.

 ## Internship scope